Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

 ## Success criteria:
 To complete this challenge successfully:

-- Successful implementation of the `AI Code Review Action` and generation of of review comments based on the AI's response and added to the pull request.
+- Successful implementation of the `AI Code Review Action` and generation of review comments based on the AI's response and added to the pull request.
 - Successful implementation of the `AI Security Check for Pull Requests` and generation of comments to the pull requests based on AI's analysis of the code.

 ## Additional Resources: